 - When you pause and leave content (and if you ever come back)

-- The ratings given (about 4 billion per day)
+- The ratings given (about 4 million per day)

 - Searches (about 3 million per day)